merrymike-noname/back-end-lab-1/README.md

 ## Deploy

-The service is deployed on https://render.com,to access it go to:
+The service is deployed on https://render.com

+To access it go to:

 https://back-end-lab-1.onrender.com/healthcheck